 Types of Enforcement Actions

-Civil Administrative Actions are non-judicial enforcement actions taken by EPA or a state under its own authority, without involving a judicial court process.
+Civil Administrative Actions are non-judicial enforcement actions taken by EPA or a state under its own authority.
+These actions do not involve a judicial court process.
 An administrative action by EPA or a state agency may be in the form of:

-- An administrative order or order (either with or without penalties) directing an individual, a business, or other entity to take action to come into compliance, or to clean up a site.
+- an order (either with or without penalties) directing an individual, a business, or other entity to take action to come into compliance, or to clean up a site.

-Criminal Actions can occur when EPA or a state enforce against an entity or person through a criminal action, depending on the nature and severity of the violation.
+Criminal Actions can occur when EPA or a state enforce against a company or person through a criminal action.
 Criminal actions are usually reserved for the most serious violations, those that are willful, or knowingly committed.
-A court conviction can result in the imposition of fines or imprisonment.
+A court conviction can result in fines or imprisonment.

 Types of Enforcement Results

-Civil Penalties are monetary assessments to be paid by a person or regulated entity in connection with a violation or noncompliance.
+- Civil Penalties are monetary assessments paid by a person or regulated entity due to a violation or noncompliance.
 Penalties act as an incentive for coming into compliance and staying in compliance with the environmental statutes and regulations.
-Penalties are designed to recover the economic benefit of noncompliance as well as an amount to account for the seriousness of the violation.
+Penalties are designed to recover the economic benefit of noncompliance and to compensate for the seriousness of the violation.

-Injunctive Relief requires a regulated entity to perform, or refrain from performing, some designated action, and to come into and maintain, compliance with those environmental laws.
+- Injunctive Relief requires a regulated entity to perform, or refrain from performing, some designated action.
+It also brings the entity into compliance with environmental laws.

-Supplemental Environmental Projects (SEPs) are environmental improvement projects that a violator voluntarily agrees to perform, in addition to actions required to correct the violations, as part of an enforcement settlement.
+- Supplemental Environmental Projects (SEPs) can be part of an enforcement settlement.
+SEPs are environmental improvement projects that a violator voluntarily agrees to perform.
+These projects are in addition to actions required to correct the violations specified in the settlement..
 Learn more about SEPs.

-Criminal Penalties are federal, state or local fines that may be imposed by a Judge at the sentencing.
+- Criminal Penalties are federal, state or local fines imposed by a Judge at the sentencing.
 In addition to criminal penalties, the defendant may be ordered to pay restitution to those affected by the violation.
 For example, a defendant may be ordered to pay a local fire department the cost of responding to and containing a hazardous waste spill.

-Incarceration refers to “jail time” for an individual defendant.
+- Incarcerationrefers to “prison time” for an individual defendant.

 Enforcement Reports and Data

-Enforcement and Compliance Data : The information that EPA uses to manage and assess performance of the Agency's enforcement and compliance assurance program is stored in several national data systems.
-These systems were built to support specific environmental statutes.
-In general, EPA regions or states input data into the systems.
+- Enforcement and Compliance Data: The information that EPA uses to manage and assess performance of its enforcement and compliance assurance program is stored in several national data systems.
+These systems support specific environmental statutes.
+In general, EPA regions and states input data into the systems.